aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 2/readme.md

 **What is Feature Scaling?**<br>

 In machine learning, feature scaling is the process of adjusting the ranges of different features (variables) in a dataset to a common scale.
 This is often done to equalize the influence of features that might have vastly different numeric ranges.<br>

+**Why Feature Scaling Matters for Linear Regression?**

+1. **Gradient Descent Convergence:** Linear regression often uses algorithms like gradient descent to find the optimal model parameters.
+When features have vastly different scales, the gradient descent algorithm may take longer to converge or oscillate, potentially leading to a less optimal solution.
+Feature scaling helps create a smoother optimization landscape.

+2. **Feature Dominance:** In linear regression, the weights (coefficients) assigned to each feature indicate their relative importance to the prediction.
+Without feature scaling, a feature with a large numeric range might artificially dominate the model, even if it has less predictive power than features on a smaller scale.

+### Common Feature Scaling Techniques

+1. **Normalization (Min-Max Scaling):**<br>

+- Transform features to a specific range, usually between 0 and 1.
+- Calculation: `X' = (X - X_min) / (X_max - X_min)`
+- Good when you know the distribution is not Gaussian and doesn't have many outliers.

+2. **Standardization (Z-score Scaling):**

+- Rescales features to have a mean of zero and a standard deviation of one.
+- Calculation: X' = (X - mean) / standard deviation
+- Preferred when the data follows a Gaussian (bell curve) distribution or in cases where there might be outliers.

+**When is Feature Scaling Especially Important?**<br>

+- **Algorithms Sensitive to Scale:** Algorithms like linear regression and logistic regression are affected by the scale of features.
+Tree-based models are generally less sensitive to feature scaling.
+  Distance-Based Algorithms: Algorithms that calculate distances between data points (e.g., k-Nearest Neighbors, Support Vector Machines) highly benefit from feature scaling to prevent inappropriate weighting of features based on their scale.